 Maximum convenience through a unique journey and maximum reliability of the journey by usage of all available transportation modes with one "moving infrastructure" are advantages brought forward by this TP for the travellers.
 In addition, what this TP proposes generate positive effect on the environment as the journey will be totally electrified thanks to the capabilities of the "moving infrastructure" itself which will be in use most of the time, so that downtimes and land usage could be reduced, and a maximum efficiency will be achieved.
-An increased degree of automation in terminals, ports, logistics centres and parking facilities contributes to more efficient freight handling, fewer operational errors and reduced costs.
+An increased degree of automation in terminals, ports, logistics centres, parking facilities, and at borders contributes to more efficient freight handling, fewer operational errors and reduced costs.

 The Challenge will be to change from a diverse use of individual and public transport only partially "physically connected" to a unique and collaborating public transport system under the aspect of high sustainability and environmental friendliness.
 It is a game changer to reinforce the railway position in the future mobility market based on cutting-edge technology for automatisation, digitalisation and electrification as backbone of future multi-modal mobility.
 It modifies the traditional roles and relationships in the railway as well as other transportation systems to achieve a seamless integration in the M.O.D. ecosystem by bringing new radical approaches in the field of vehicle design and control, traffic management systems, an overarching framework for integrated logistic support (ILS) and of augmented decision support utilising Artificial Intelligence (AI) for operation and maintenance.
 Besides technological developments the challenge, which can only be handled in a joint approach of a wide set of industrial players and the public bodies, will be to reach the minimum level of deployment, as the system needs a wide implementation (scope, variety and amount), to be viable and to work.
-The concepts and developments must show a clear benefit on short notice, providing reasons for large investments, and have to show clearly how they can either work together with MaaS and DRT concepts or will be even integral part of them.
+The concepts and developments must show a clear benefit on short notice, providing reasons for large investments, and show clearly how they can either work together with MaaS and DRT concepts or will be even an integral part of them.

-This transforming project will in some instances (depending how much different the emerging transport will need to be modelled in the system) makes use of the framework provided by TP1 - Connected and open rail framework for the European mobility.
-It can benefit from the works of TP9 - Network Management, Planning and Control activities, TP5 - Smart Integration for door-to-door Mobility, TP7 - Environmentally Friendly and Attractive Sustainable Mobility, TP2 - Assets for Automated and/or Autonomous and/or remotely piloted Operations, TP4 - Smart Asset Management and maintenance of the future.
+This transforming project will in some instances (depending how much different the emerging transport will need to be modelled in the system) makes use of the framework provided by TP3 - Connected and Open Rail Framework for European Mobility.
+It can benefit from the work of TP4 - Network Management, Planning and Control activities, TP1 - Smart Integration for Railways within Door-to-Door Mobility, TP5 - Environmentally Friendly and Attractive Sustainable Mobility, TP6 - Assets for Automated and/or Autonomous and/or remotely piloted Operations, TP7 - Smart Asset Management and Maintenance of the Future.